FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 so third full-length trial is never needed.

 # Methodology Rationale and Design Considerations

 {::comment}

-    [MB99]: Please consider that a more explicit title that reflects the content.
+    MB99: Please consider that a more explicit title that reflects the content.

-    [VP]: Yes, but not sure what would be a better title yet.
+    VP: Yes, but not sure what would be a better title yet.

-    [MK]: Edited.
+    MK: Edited.
 Also updated opening paragraph to motivate the reader.

 {:/comment}

 This section explains the Why behind MLRsearch.
 Building on the normative specification in Section